Product Pitch

 Examples

-The public repos now carry blocked, stale-evidence, cyber-baseline, AI-governance, and successful synthetic ExampleCo corridors, persisted classification artifacts, a first mixed-control decomposition in the medium corridor, raw source-export inputs, boundary-aware proof-runner metadata, signed governance evidence, public transparency logs, a lifecycle drift pack, typed claims, signature manifests, scoped certificates or punch-lists, OSCAL-shaped projections, and replayable witness receipts.
+The public repos now carry blocked, stale-evidence, cyber-baseline, AI-governance, and successful synthetic ExampleCo corridors, persisted classification artifacts, a first mixed-control decomposition in the medium corridor, additional Lean-backed password-policy, managed-WAF, centralized-monitoring, network-boundary, plaintext-transport, encryption-at-rest, unique-infrastructure-identity, and segmentation proofs, raw source-export inputs, boundary-aware proof-runner metadata, a LegalLean typed-boundary summary, signed governance evidence, public transparency logs, a lifecycle drift pack, typed claims, signature manifests, scoped certificates or punch-lists, OSCAL-shaped projections, replayable witness receipts, and now also machine-checkable AI provenance plus signed evaluation and data-quality governance evidence in the public AI corridor.

 Open examples